bredelings/BAli-Phy/doc/man/character-properties.md

 # VALIDATION

 Iterations must be nonnegative and strictly increasing within each chain.
+Only newline-terminated JSON Lines records are committed to the initial file snapshot; an unterminated record being written at the end of a file is ignored.
 Retained samples must have identical property names, sequence names, and ungapped character counts.
 Every observed character must have a category/state pair in every retained sample.
 Category/state indices, property-table bounds,